Quarussique/simple_regression/README.txt

 Output is theta0 and theta1 of the hypothesis function.
-"datasettest" is a test dataset thas should output 0 and 1 "dataset" is a more really looking dataset (should output smth around 418 and 13) In case of divergency try changing alpha and epsilon variables.
+"datasettest" is a test dataset thas should output 0 and 1 "dataset" is a more really looking dataset (should output smth around 418 and 13) You can just let it calculate and stop it when you see that values are stabilized.
+In case of divergency try changing alpha and epsilon variables.